bootstrap-vue-next/bootstrap-vue-next/README.md

 As you may suppose, this library is heavily inspired by **BootstrapVue**, as well as the components properties, events, slots, directives, etc. We want to make it that way because we want to have compatibility with **BootstrapVue**, so it will be easy to switch between libraries.

+# Warning ⚠️

+This project is still in **alpha version**.
+There is a lot work to do, if you want to contribute you can use it and submit an [issue](https://github.com/cdmoro/bootstrap-vue-3/issues) or even better, a [pull request](https://github.com/cdmoro/bootstrap-vue-3/pulls) 😄.

 # Links

 - :blue_book: [Documentation](https://cdmoro.github.io/bootstrap-vue-3/)